On the Stability of Undesirable Equilibria in the Quadratic Program Framework for Safety-Critical Control: CLF Compatibility

 In light of \tref{thm:curvature}, the stability properties of boundary equilibrium points with $L_g h(x) \neq 0$ are determined by the Jacobian $J_{f_i}$ in \eqref{eq:Jfi}, which depends on the system dynamics and on the geometry of the CLF and CBFs.
 Since the system dynamics must be kept general and the CBFs must provide a model for the safety requirements of the problem, we consider the following question: is it possible to find a valid CLF such that all boundary equilibrium points that are unremovable by the technique of \cite{tan2024undesired} are either removed or unstable?
 Our objective in this section is to prove that this is indeed possible by providing a method for computing such CLF, considering a particular type of system and CLF-CBF geometry.

-\begin{definition}[CLF Compatibility] Under Assumptions \ref{assumption:initial_state}-\ref{assumption:clf_condition}, a CLF with global minimum in $x_0 \in \mathbb{R}^n$ is said to be {\it $i$-th compatible} if $x_0$ is the only stable equilibrium point of the closed-loop system \eqref{eq:feedback_system} with only the $i$-th CBF implemented in the QP controller \eqref{eq:QP_control}. \end{definition} Under Assumptions \ref{assumption:initial_state}-\ref{assumption:clf_condition}, it follows immediately that the CLF minimum $x_0$ is quasi-globally asymptotically stable for the closed-loop system \eqref{eq:feedback_system} with the QP controller \eqref{eq:QP_control} implemented with only the $i$-th CBF constraint and an $i$-th compatible CLF $V$.
-Even when boundary equilibrium points exist, since they are all unstable, the trajectories fail to converge to the origin only in a set of measure zero (that is, on the existing boundary equilibrium points).
+\begin{defn}[CLF Compatibility] Under Assumptions \ref{assumption:initial_state}-\ref{assumption:clf_condition}, a CLF with global minimum in $x_0 \in \mathbb{R}^n$ is said to be {\it $i$-th compatible} if $x_0$ is the only stable equilibrium point of the closed-loop system \eqref{eq:feedback_system} with only the $i$-th CBF implemented in the QP controller \eqref{eq:QP_control}. \end{defn} { By \dref{def:compatibility}, if the CLF is compatible with the $i$-th CBF, even when undesirable boundary equilibrium points are present (since they are all unstable), it implies that the trajectories fail to converge to the CLF global minimum $x_0$ only in a set of measure zero containing any existing boundary equilibrium points, provided that no other types of undesired attractors exist, such as limit cycles. }